 The discovery of this enzyme was in 1957.
 The research assistant professor at Rutgers Center for Lipid Research, Gil-Soo Han in 2006 discovered the gene encoding the enzyme.

-The enzyme is the one which determines whether the phosphatic acid of the body will be used to create lipids in cell membranes or create fat.
+The enzyme is the one that determines whether the phosphatic acid of the body will be used to create lipids in cell membranes or create fat.

 In the study, researchers used baker’s yeast as the model organism.
 They chose this because it has the same key enzyme.
 The lead author of the study, Han erased a gene in this yeast.
 He did that in order to get rid of the enzyme.